INSIDE: The Best Places to Visit in Hong Kong on a Family Vacation.

 Check latest prices – Read full review.

-The Dorsett Wanchai hotel
+No.2: The Dorsett Wanchai hotel

 The Dorsett Wanchai (formerly the Cosmopolitan Hotel) on Queen’s Road East is another incredibly good value hotel that is well loved by regular Hong Kong visitors.

 No.3: Cosmo Hotel Causeway Bay

 Tania also recommends the Cosmo Hotel to her friends and family.

 Check latest prices.